 City Service: If you would like to access the city centre or other areas of York from campus, e-scooters found in the following locations can be used:

-Market Square, Wentworth College, East Campus, Spring Lane Building, Halifax College, Alcuin College, James College and the Sports Centre on West.
+Market Square, Wentworth Graduate College, Campus East, Spring Lane Building, Halifax College, Alcuin College, James College and the Sports Centre on Campus West.

 Users can travel on any of the routes indicated on the app.
 Bikes and e-scooters should be parked in the areas indicated on the app.
 In order to end the trip you will need to park in a specific zone.